Azure Synapse Analytics

 Hash distribution on anonymous_id optimises queries that filter or join by user.
 Clustered columnstore index provides excellent compression and analytics query performance.

-Get the Connection String
+Get the Server Endpoint

 Configure Firewall Rules